 \begin{rem} Since $V$ is not supposed to be regular on $\{V>M\}$, the ellipticity techniques used to control the $L^{\infty}$ norm from the $L^2$ norm do not work there.
 If $V$ is $C^{\infty}$ everywhere, on the other hand, it is possible to obtain pointwise equivalents of Proposition \ref{prop:domination}, see for instance \cite[Proposition 5.5]{helffer_multiple_1984}. \end{rem}

-To conclude this section, we illustrate the methods used in this article, we can directly apply Proposition~\ref{prop:propagator_rem_Cinf} with $t=0$, to derive the \emph{microscopic asymptotics} of the kernel of the operator $\chi(H_{\hbar})$ for a fixed smooth spectral function~$\chi$.
+To conclude this section and illustrate the methods used in this article, we apply Proposition~\ref{prop:propagator_rem_Cinf} with $t=0$ to derive the \emph{microscopic asymptotics} of the kernel of the operator $\chi(H_{\hbar})$ for a fixed smooth spectral function~$\chi$.